shootermv/MESI/README.md

 # MESI - programming tasks management app

-Mesi is an application for a team leader who split the project to the tasks share them between the programmers.
+Mesi is an application for a team leader who split the project to the tasks shares them among the programmers.
-Each programmer can notify about his progress on the tasks.
+Each programmer can notify about his progress on the tasks at real time.
 You can use it to manage your team of programmers.
 Mesi contains authentication implementation with Admin and User roles.